manoa-music/manoa-music.github.io/index.md

 ![Landing](/images/landingmockup1.png)

-### Index pages (Profiles)
+### Profile Page

-The Profiles page will show users other students with similar interests, tastes, talents, and capabilities.
-With a filter option for users to filter other students with taste, ability, instrument, goals, etc.
+The Profile page will show users other students the user's name, profile photo, description, and links.
+Followed by this, their goals, instruments they use, capabilities, and genre of music they are interested in.

 ![Profile](/images/profilesmockup1.png)